 Muscle building and fitness should ideally complement each other – build muscle to make you stronger - to help you function better.
 When you build muscle to a point where it compromises your ability to function, ask yourself, what you really want and if the price is worth it.
 Isometrics is an ideal solution as it develops the body within response to itself and develops a body that is not only well built, but primed for peak performance and functional fitness – do you want to look good and not be able to match that physique to ability or would you prefer to have a stunning physique that is only second to exceptional physical ability – I know what I want which is why I focus on Isometrics and the development of functional fitness.

-In my book "Secrets of 7 Second Abs" I talk in depth about the dangers and damage caused by weight lifting that can easily lead to similar injuries to those mentioned above and how you can avoid them using Isometrics.
+In my book "7 Seconds to a Perfect Body" I talk in depth about the dangers and damage caused by weight lifting that can easily lead to similar injuries to those mentioned above and how you can avoid them using Isometrics.
 A great example of this relates to the abdominal muscles and lower back – the central junction of power, stability and strength in the human body.